 Black eventually settled in New York City.
 He became the playwright-in-residence at the West Bank Cafés Downstairs Theatre Bar.
 Black oversaw the development of more than 1,000 plays, including works by Aaron Sorkin, Alan Ball as well as his own original works.
 In addition to overseeing the works on stage, Black emceed every show.
 As the West Bank grew, so did his skill as a comic.
 Eventually the fulfillment of performing stand-up outweighed that of working in the theater.
 Having found his public voice, Black left the West Bank in the late 80s to pursue stand-up full time.

-In 1996, his friend Lizz Winstead tapped him to create a weekly segment for a show she was producing on Comedy Central called "The Daily Show".
-The segment, a three-minute rant about whatever was bothering him at the moment, evolved into "Back in Black."
-It became one of the most popular and longest running segments on the show, as well as a long and successful relationship with the network.
-Since then, Black has taped four stand-up specials for the Comedy Central Presents series, co-created Last Laugh with Lewis Black, presides over his show Lewis Black's the Root of All Evil, and continues to perform "Back in Black" on "The Daily Show with Jon Stewart."
+In 1996, his friend Lizz Winstead tapped him to create a weekly segment for "The Daily Show".
+Since then, Black has taped four stand-up specials for the Comedy Central Presents series, co-created Last Laugh with Lewis Black.
 His popular appearances on Comedy Central helped to win him Best Male Stand-Up at the American Comedy Awards in 2001.

 Increased exposure from "The Daily Show" eventually generated a record deal with Stand Up!
 Records.
 His first CD, The White Album, was released in 2000 to much critical acclaim.
 Black followed with seven more, five under the Comedy Central Records label.
 He has been honored with two Grammy nominations and one win for his work.
 The first nomination came in 2006 for Luther Burbank Performing Arts Center Blues, the second in 2009 for Anticipation.
 In 2007 he won the Grammy for best comedy album for the Carnegie Hall performance.